elatov/elatov.github.io/_posts/2013-04-08-deploying-a-test-windows-environment-in-a-kvm-infrastucture.md

 ![create new vm wizard step5 Deploying a Test Windows Environment in a KVM Infrastucture](https://github.com/elatov/uploads/raw/master/2013/04/create_new_vm_wizard_step5.png)

 Here you can select the networking setup for the VM.
-We were using "bridged" (the same setup that Jarret described in [his](http://virtuallyhyper.com/2012/07/installing-kvm-as-a-virtual-machine-on-esxi5-with-bridged-networking/) post).
-So I left the defaults and clicked "Finish".
+We were using "bridged", so I left the defaults and clicked "Finish".
 At that point the console to the VM started up:

 ![create new vm console Deploying a Test Windows Environment in a KVM Infrastucture](https://github.com/elatov/uploads/raw/master/2013/04/create_new_vm_console.png)